Octowolve/aucl/README.md

 I wanted to help him because I think he really has good intentions and I needed a new project to work on. (and I really hope this will be just used with good intentions.)
 I gladly appreciate any pr or other type of help to make this project and the dream of this reddit user possible. =)

+# info
+this is not intended to be a cheat.
+You can only see who the impostor is when build in debug.

 # compilation
 compile in x86 mode